Alessiorloreti/alessiorloreti.com/_posts/2016-09-08-San-Francisco.markdown

 **_Day 1:_**

-The first night was pretty low key and we all caught up on some much needed rest.
-Once we awoke, we headed out for coffee and pastries for breakfast at Ghiradelli Square.
-After that, we agreed on getting out of the city for a drive down Highway 1 towards Pacifica and Half Moon Bay to spend some time along the coast.
+The first night was pretty low key and I caught up on some much needed rest (other than a bum yelling at his suitcase in the street in the middle of the night).
+Once we were all up, we headed out for coffee and pastries at a little spot in Ghiradelli Square.
+At breakfast we agreed on the plan for the day and decided to get out of the city for a drive down Highway 1 towards Pacifica and Half Moon Bay along the coast.

 The weather was overcast and chilly most of the morning/afternoon, but the landscape was still very beautiful.